ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 * Your domain name ($8.03/year- )
 If you don't have domains.
 Go to https://cloudflare.com/ and buy a cheap domain name ($8.03/year for .com)

+> ℹ️ Created secret files will be located on the ~/.kube directory.

 ## Setup IBM Kubernetes cluster

 ### Create the API key for CLI